For your videos to be eligible for monetization, you must own all the rights to commercially use all visuals and audio elements.

-You can use audio and visual editing software to create monetizable content, depending on the scope, limitations, and commercial permissions of the license.
+Audio and visual editing software can be used to create monetizable content.
+Monetization will depend on the scope, limitations, and commercial permissions of the license.
 If you used samples or loops, make sure that the license specifically allows for their commercial use.

 Learn more about how to read licenses to understand your rights.

-You can monetize such content, but you must give explicit written permission granting you commercial use rights at any time by the rights holder.
+You can monetize such content, but you must have explicit written permission granting you commercial use rights at any time by the rights holder.

-Whether you can use video game content for monetization depends on the commercial use rights granted by the license from the video game publisher.
-Some video game publishers may allow you to use all video game content for commercial use and confirm such permission in their licensing agreements.
+If you would like to monetize video game content, you will need the commercial use rights granted to you by the license from the video game publisher.
+Some video game publishers may allow you to use all video game content for commercial use.
+This info can be confirmed in their licensing agreements.

-Whether you can show software user interfaces in a video submitted for monetization depends on the commercial use rights granted by the license of the software.
+Software user interface content you produce can be monetized, but that also depends on the commercial use rights granted by the license of the software.

 Sometimes, you may need a contract with the publisher or proof that you've paid a licensing fee.
-The use of software user interfaces must be minimal unless the commentary gives instructional or educational value and is strictly tied to the action shown.
+The use of software user interfaces must be minimal unless the commentary gives:

 Learn more about video game and software content.

 In order for content to be in the public domain, the copyright of the work has either expired, been forfeited, or is no longer applicable.
-If you prove that the content in your video is public domain, you can monetize (depending on the scope, limitations, and commercial permissions of the license).
+If you prove that the content in your video is part of the public domain, you can monetize.

 Some cover songs may be eligible for monetization.
 To be eligible, the music publisher must claim the song through the Content ID system and elect to monetize it.

-If the song has not been claimed, you can't monetize your video unless you have explicit written permission from the rights owner of the song.
+If the song has not been claimed, you cannot monetize your video.
+Explicit written permission from the rights owner of the song should be given beforehand.